sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Correcting spelling mistakes on the fly

 Although my typing speed is quite high, but I have typo all the times.
 So this is a must for me, actually.
-And suprisingly, this is the hardest thing until now for me to set it up right.
+And surprisingly, this is the hardest thing until now for me to set it up right.
 Let's see how we can configure this functionality in Vscode!

 #### multi-command